Abdelrahman-kamall/Angular-Task-app/README.md

 # TasksApp
-- This is my first project towards learning angular .
-This app is based on the tutorial in this video https://www.youtube.com/watch?v=3dHNOWTI7H8&ab_channel=TraversyMedia and since the layout and styling was not the aim of this app so i copied most of the styling from the original code ,Also some parts are based on this tutorial https://www.tutorialspoint.com/angular8/angular8_authentication_and_authorization.htm . and i have added some functionality on my own.
+- This is my first project towards learning angular .to practice simple crud operations and angular basics.
+- This app is based on the tutorial in this video https://www.youtube.com/watch?v=3dHNOWTI7H8&ab_channel=TraversyMedia and since the layout and styling was not the aim of this app so i copied most of the styling from the original code ,Also some parts are based on this tutorial https://www.tutorialspoint.com/angular8/angular8_authentication_and_authorization.htm . and i have added some functionality on my own.
 - it has a simple login scheme not a real auth based login , just type admin in the user name and password to log in .
-- It's a simple task tracking app that uses a simple js server as its backend api _ use "npm run server" to start listening to the requests.
+- It's a simple task tracking app that uses a simple js server as its backend api.
 - I aimed to learn the basics of angular such as the structure of the angular project and the basics of compontets and services , data binding , input forms, localstorage ,  routes, guards and navigation. the communication between components in 3 different ways , viewChild, Input and Output decorators and the subjects way.
 -